Balestier Khalsa FC: AFC Cup debut

-The Tigers make their 2015 AFC Cup group stage debut on 24 February 2015, losing 0–3 to Hong Kong Premier League champions, Kitchee at the Mong Kok Stadium.
-On 10 March 2015, they almost held eventual Malaysia Super League champions, Johor Darul Ta'zim to goalless draw but the visitor scored in the 90+3 stoppage time.
-Balestier Khalsa finally got their historical first win in the following week, Jonathan Xu scoring his and Tiger's maiden AFC Cup goal and Miroslav Krištić's goal beating East Bengal from India 2–1.
-Balestier Khalsa went on to finished at the bottom of the table with 3 points.
+The Tigers made their 2015 AFC Cup group stage debut on 24 February 2015, losing 0–3 to Hong Kong Premier League champions Kitchee at the Mong Kok Stadium.
+On 10 March 2015, they almost held eventual Malaysia Super League champions Johor Darul Ta'zim to a goalless draw, but the visitors scored in stoppage time at 90+3 minutes.
+Balestier Khalsa finally got their historic first win in the following week, with Jonathan Xu scoring his and Tiger's maiden AFC Cup goal, and Miroslav Krištić adding another, to beat East Bengal from India 2–1.
+Balestier Khalsa finished at the bottom of the table with three points.

-Balestier Khalsa went on to finish as runner-ups in the 2015 Singapore Charity Shield to Warriors.
-On 10 July 2015, Balestier Khalsa lost narrowly 2–1 against Albirex Niigata (S) to finish runner up in the 2015 Singapore League Cup.
+Balestier Khalsa finished as runner-up in the 2015 Singapore Charity Shield to Warriors.
+On 10 July 2015, Balestier Khalsa lost narrowly, 2–1, against Albirex Niigata (S) to finish runner-up in the 2015 Singapore League Cup.

-For the 2016 season, Balestier Khalsa qualified for 2016 AFC Cup as Singapore's 2nd best local team and got their first away goals/points in the AFC Cup, as they held Maldives Dhivehi Premier League champions, New Radiant 2–2 at Malé.
-They continue to improved their run in the competition winning against Kitchee & New Radiant 1–0 and 3–0 at home however that wasn't enough for them to secured to the knockout stage as they finished in 3rd place with 7 points, 3 points away from 2nd place, Kaya FC.
+For the 2016 season, Balestier Khalsa qualified for 2016 AFC Cup as Singapore's second best local team and got their first away goals/points in the AFC Cup, as they held Maldives Dhivehi Premier League champions, New Radiant 2–2 at Malé.
+They continue to improve their run in the competition, winning against Kitchee & New Radiant 1–0 and 3–0 at home.
+However, that was not enough for them to secure to the knockout stage, as they finished in 3rd place with 7 points, 3 points away from 2nd place, Kaya.
 Balestier Khalsa finished 4th in the Singapore Cup after losing to Ceres-La Salle in the third place playoff.

 Tight budget

-In 2017, due to tight budget, Balestier Khalsa signed 3 Myanmar national football team players, Aung Kyaw Naing, Kyaw Zayar Win, Nanda Lin Kyaw Chit from Nay Pyi Taw, Ayeyawady United and Yadanabon respectively.
+In 2017, due to the club's tight budget, Balestier Khalsa signed three Myanmar national team players, Aung Kyaw Naing, Kyaw Zayar Win, Nanda Lin Kyaw Chit, from Nay Pyi Taw, Ayeyawady United and Yadanabon respectively.
+Balestier Khalsa finished in seventh position in the 2017 season.